 The importance of historic wreck

 Each item of historic wreck found provides valuable information about the Island's maritime heritage.
-The Culture and Leisure Department wishes to work alongside divers in learning more about that heritage.
+The States of Guernsey's Culture and Heritage Services wishes to work alongside divers in learning more about that heritage.

 Protecting historic wreck

 The Wreck and Salvage (Vessel and Aircraft) (Bailiwick of Guernsey) Laws 1986-98 are designed to protect historic wreck from unscrupulous individuals, not to prevent the enjoyment of responsible divers.
 Historic wreck is made up of any vessel or aircraft which has lain wrecked for 50 years or more, any cargo of such a vessel and any cargo or other object lost or abandoned for 50 years or more.

 What do I do if I find historic wreck?

 Historic Wreck found in Guernsey territorial waters is owned by the States of Guernsey and automatically comes under the authority of the Receiver of Wreck at Sir Charles Frossard House, La Charroterie, St. Peter Port, Guernsey, GY1 1FH (telephone 01481 717000).
 You must not tamper with or remove historic wreck unless you have written license from Culture and Heritage Services via this form.
 This includes excavation of the seabed at the site.
 Objects found away from obvious wreck sites may be brought ashore if it is likely that they are in danger of destruction or loss provided that they can be lifted without damaging any wreck or site, and also that the find is reported and handed over.
 The location of the find should be noted and carefully recorded.
 Culture and Heritage Services acknowledges that it is often difficult to ascertain whether or not an object falls within the definition of historic wreck.

 How do I obtain a license to dive on historic wreck?